-Special Handling Instructions
+Special Handling Instructions for FBGA Packages

-Special handling is required for Flash Memory products in molded packages (TSOP, BGA, SSOP, PLCC, PDIP).
-The package and/or data integrity may be compromised if the package body is exposed to temperatures above 150°C for prolonged periods of time.
+Special handling is required for Flash Memory products in molded packages (TSOP and BGA).
+The package and/or data integrity may be compromised if the package body is exposed to temperatures about 150°C for prolonged periods of time.